Salomón Torres: Milwaukee Brewers

 Torres was traded to the Milwaukee Brewers on December 7, 2007, for Kevin Roberts and Marino Salas.
 After beginning the 2008 season as a middle reliever, Torres was moved into the closer's role when Éric Gagné was put on the disabled list, a role Torres kept for the rest of the year.
 Torres struggled mightily towards the end of the season, however.
 On September 18, Torres blew a 4-run lead to the Chicago Cubs, giving up 4 runs with two outs and nobody on in the bottom of the 9th.
 He posted an ERA over 8.00 in the month of September.

-His season, though, was relatively solid: 28 saves in 35 chances, 51 strikeouts in 80 innings of work, an ERA of 3.41, and a record of 7-5.
+His season, though, was relatively solid: 28 saves in 35 chances, 51 strikeouts in 80 innings of work, an ERA of 3.41, and a record of 7–5.
 During his time in Milwaukee, he introduced a new strike-out pitch in which he dropped down to a side-arm delivery.

 During the middle of the 2008 season, Torres stated in an interview that he wasn't sure about his future in baseball, and on November 11 Torres told Brewers GM Doug Melvin that he was retiring from the game.

+Tri-State Coal Cats

+In February 2024, it was announced that Torres would take on the role of pitching coach for the newly established Tri-State Coal Cats in Huntington, West Virginia, part of the Appalachian League.

 Personal life

 Torres is a Jehovah's Witness.
-He is married to Belkis Denia Donato and has two daughters and a son; Ashley (20), Allison (18), and Jordan (13).
+He is married to Belkis Denia Donato and has three children.